Anuchamath/E-Commerce-Website/README.md

 School = St.Sylvester's College

 1. Project Purpose & Overview
      This project is a fully functional, front-end e-commerce website developed for "Liquify Store," a futuristic mobile phone retailer.
-It was built to fulfill the competition         requirements for a creative, responsive, and user-friendly web application.
+It was built to fulfill the competition         requirements for a creative, responsive, and user-friendly web application. , Optimized Mobile version

 2. Technologies Used